Index external content

 Sitefinity can index data items that are managed on external systems.

 For example, if you have blog posts, which are managed on an external system, by retrieving values of the posts' data fields, adding them to a search document, and updating the index, the blog posts are indexed in Sitefinity CMS.

-To index external content in Sitefinity's CMS indexes, you must create a search document for each indexed item and push it into the current Search Service implementation.
+To index external content in Sitefinity CMS indexes, you must create a search document for each indexed item and push it into the current Search Service implementation.
+A search document is the item that you want to be able to search.
 When search documents are indexed, they are displayed in search results and search suggestions in Sitefinity CMS.

 NOTE: The code provided in this article demonstrates how to index external content and add it to an already existing Search index.
 Running it will create new index files if they are not present, but will not update Sitefinity configuration to add a new index.